Muralists, painters, Folklórico Dancers lead a native Pleasant Grove art movement

 For the last decade, the murals along “The Walls” have been a gateway to Pleasant Grove’s ebullient street art scene.
 Art promoter Khadafy “DAP” Branch has one goal in mind: let art serve as a community unifier and change the narrative around this neighborhood.

-“I have brought artists from all over, like from Canada, California, New York, Florida, and all over the West Coast,” said DAP, 40, a Pleasant Grove resident, who has curated murals and installations in this space, located south of I-30 and east of US-175.
+“I have brought artists from all over, like from Canada, California, New York, Florida, and all over the West Coast,” said DAP, 40, a Pleasant Grove resident, who has curated murals and installations in this space, located south of Interstate 30 and east of US Highway 175.

 The neighborhood celebrated its first edition of Styles Fest from Oct.
 15 to Oct.
 17, a public festival, which included graffiti artists painting new murals.

 The Walls is located in the bed of Elam Creek, an open air, concrete-lined creek which can be walked during the dry season.
-The art project makes use of the creek’s walls for at least half a mile from Lake June Rd. to Hillburn Dr., with exits across the Pleasant Grove public library and the Umphress Recreation center.
+The art project makes use of the creek’s walls for at least half a mile from Lake June Road to Hillburn Drive, with exits across the Pleasant Grove public library and the Umphress Recreation center.

 “This is an area of the city where we don’t have a cultural center yet, and we’re working on it.
 But as many people don’t have access to arts because they’re working or don’t have access to transportation, we want to bring events here,” said Priscilla Rice, member of Dallas Parks and Recreation board representing District 5, which includes Pleasant Grove.